Swaralaya Kairali Yesudas Award

-Swaralaya Kairali Yesudas Award (or usually referred to as Yesudas Award) is an award for music artists in recognition to their outstanding performance.
+The Swaralaya Kairali Yesudas Award, usually referred to as Yesudas Award, is an award for music artists in recognition of their outstanding performance.
 The award is instituted jointly by Swaralaya, an organization that promotes music and Kairali Channel, based at Trivandrum, India.
 Awards have been given annually since 2000.
 K. J. Yesudas presents the awards at a Gandharva Sandhya on every January.